blogdaren/PHPCreeper/README.md

 public function onParerMessage($parser, $connection, $download_data)
 {
-    //we can still view the current task object
+    //we can still view the current task entity
     //pprint($parser->task);
 }

 public function onParserFindUrl($parser, $url)
 {
-    //here you can check whether the sub url is valid or not
+    //here we can check whether the sub url is valid or not
     //if(!Tool::checkUrl($url)) return false;
 }

 public function onParserExtractField($parser, $download_data, $fields)
 {
-    //here you can print out the business data extracted by rule
+    //here we can print out the business data extracted by rule
     //!empty($fields) && var_dump($fields, __METHOD__);

-    //here you can save the business data into database like mysql、redis and so on
+    //here we can save the business data into database like mysql、redis and so on
     //DB::save($fields);
 }
 ```